hackersanddesigners/www-v2/README.md

 - we export each article into its Mediawiki plain text syntax
 - add it to a git repo
-- distribute the repo acrosso computers
+- distribute the repo across computers

 we also save to HTML the article content so to have less breaking states of the website, and distribute that into the git repo too. we include images and other files part of each article.

-we back up the Mediawiki's SQL db we run our website off too, but the whole MW system feels too complex and obscure to be worth it spending so much time on it.
+backing up the Mediawiki's SQL db that we run our website off is part of the plan too, but the whole MW system feels too complex and obscure to be worth it spending so much time on it.

 once we have all the wiki data articles out we can do, anything!